ShehanAT/Dictionary-App-Android/README.md

 Here are the steps to run this application locally:
 1. Clone the project
 2. Import the project into Android Studio
-3. Click on the `Run 'app`' icon after the Gradle build process completes
+3. Click on the `Run 'app'` icon after the Gradle build process completes

-### Roadmap

 ### Contributing